MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

 > [!TIP]
 > It is good practice to repeat this step after each following step to ensure your changes didn't break anything.
 As we proceed, you should change the request parameters appropriately.

-1. To call your function, press <kbd>F5</kbd> to start the function app project.
+1. To call your function, press **F5** to start the function app project.
 Output from Core Tools is displayed in the **Terminal** panel.
 Your app starts in the **Terminal** panel.
 You can see the URL endpoint of your HTTP-triggered function running locally.

     :::image type="content" source="media/how-to-publish-qio-job-as-azurefunction/run-azure-function-locally-1.png" alt-text="Run the Azure Function locally":::

     If you have trouble running on Windows, make sure that the default terminal for Visual Studio Code isn't set to **WSL Bash**.

 1. With Core Tools running, go to the **Azure: Functions area**.
 Under **Functions**, expand **Local Project > Functions**.
-Right-click (Windows) or <kbd>Ctrl -</kbd> click (macOS) the `SplitWeights` function and choose **Execute Function Now...**.
+Right-click (Windows) or *Ctrl -* click (macOS) the `SplitWeights` function and choose **Execute Function Now...**.

     :::image type="content" source="media/how-to-publish-qio-job-as-azurefunction/run-azure-function-locally-2.png" alt-text="Call the Function":::

-1. In **Enter request body**, you see the request message body value of { "name": "Azure" }.
-Press Enter to send this request message to your function.
+1. In **Enter request body**, you see the request message body value of `{ "name": "Azure" }`.
+Press **Enter** to send this request message to your function.
 1. When the function executes locally and returns a response, a notification is raised in Visual Studio Code.
 Information about the function execution is shown in **Terminal** panel.
-1. Press <kbd>Ctrl + C</kbd> to stop Core Tools and disconnect the debugger.
+1. Press **Ctrl + C** to stop Core Tools and disconnect the debugger.

 ## Reference Azure Quantum libraries

-Per default, the generated Azure Functions project only references standard Python libraries.
-All other libraries needed for the specific Function must be explicitly referenced.
-These references tell the Azure Functions runtime what libraries to load when a Function is called.
-Let's add a reference to the Azure Quantum Python library.
+By default, the generated Azure Functions project only references standard Python libraries.
+All other libraries needed for the specific function must be explicitly referenced.
+These references tell the Azure Functions runtime what libraries to load when a function is called.
+You can add a reference to the Azure Quantum Python library.

 1. Open the file `requirements.txt` by clicking on it.
 1. After `azure-functions` add a reference to the Azure Quantum Python library by adding `azure-quantum` at the end of the file.
 The complete file should look as follows: